 The range and scope of training for mentors changes to meet the needs of the partnership in response to course priorities.
-There is an expectation that all mentors (subject and professional) hosting a trainee attend school experience briefings (autumn and spring).
+There is an expectation that all mentors (subject and professional) hosting a trainee attend Tier 3 school briefings (autumn and spring).
 These are across a two-week period online.
-In 2023-24 the school briefings will also include a subject update.
+In 2024-25 the school briefings will also include a subject update.
 Professional mentors can attend any briefing on any day.
 Subject mentors must attend on a day when their subject is listed.
 Professional mentors are urged to attend one of these meetings as a priority and monitor that all active subject mentors also attend.
-Places are booked online (see SWAY newsletters) or by contacting c.rowlands@worc.ac.uk.
-Mentor attendance is monitored.
+Places are booked online (see SWAY newsletters) or by contacting natalie.taylor@worc.ac.uk.